Nitrokey/nitrokey-app/README.md

 https://www.assembla.com/code/cryptostick/git/nodes/master/PC%20software/CryptoStickGUI/response.h

 =To Dos=
 Other than libusb, HID API has the advantage that it uses native drivers on OSX.
 Consider migrating to it. https://github.com/signal11/hidapi

-* Remove the windows showing the actual OTP values and copy the OTP value to the clipboard directly.

-* Change name to "Crypto Stick Tool".

-* If the user enteres a wrong PIN, the dialog should state how many retries are left until the card gets locked.

-* incorporate help "?" buttons, as indicated in my mockup

 * Make USB description and token ID configurable, e.g. through config file?